Syosset Hospital

-Syosset Hospital (also known as Syosset Community Hospital and North Shore University Hospital at Syosset) is a short term community hospital located in Syosset, New York.
+Syosset Hospital (also known as Syosset Community Hospital and North Shore University Hospital at Syosset) is a short-term community hospital located in Syosset, New York, United States.
 The hospital has 136 beds and is affiliated with the Zucker School of Medicine.
 The hospital is a member of Northwell Health and operates as a division of North Shore University Hospital in Manhasset.